T. Andrew Yang

 document (for example, a single PDF or ZIP). ·

-the sequence of the questions.
-Write the question number at the top-right
+following the sequence of the questions.
+Write the question number at the

-your reports (e.g., print them using a printer).
-Use a word processor and
+type your reports (e.g., print them using a printer).
+Use a word processor

 the whole document before printing it.
 You may lose points due to spelling